Higher Independence: Introduction

-A more restrictive approach towards the generalizations of the classical notion of independence, which proves to be more fruitful though, is the requirement that for a given family $\calA\subseteq[\kappa]^\kappa$ only the finitely generated boolean combinations are unbounded.
+A more restrictive, but fruitful, approach towards the generalization of the classical notion of independence is the requirement that for a given family $\calA\subseteq[\kappa]^\kappa$ the finitely generated boolean combinations are unbounded.
 That is, given a family $\calA\subseteq[\kappa]^\kappa$ we say that $\calA$ is $\kappa$-independent if for every two disjoint finite subfamilies $\calB$ and $\calC$ contained in $\calA$, the set $\bigcap\calB\backslash\bigcup\calC$ is unbounded.\footnote{Clearly every strongly independent family is independent.} The existence of a maximal under inclusion $\kappa$-independent family is provided by the Axiom of Choice and thus given an uncountable regular cardinal $\kappa$, one can define the higher independence number, denoted $\mathfrak{i}(\kappa)$, to be the minimal size of a maximal $\kappa$-independent family.
 A standard diagonalization argument going over all boolean combinations, shows that $\kappa^+\leq \mathfrak{i}(\kappa)$.
 Classical examples of independent families of cardinality $2^\omega$ do generalize into the uncountable and provide the existence of $\kappa$-independent families and so of maximal $\kappa$-independent families of cardinality $2^\kappa$ (see Lemma~\ref{classic}).
 An example of a strongly $\kappa$-independent family of cardinality $2^\kappa$, under some additional hypothesis on $\kappa$, is provided in Lemma~\ref{strong_classic}.

 One of the main breakthroughs in the study of the classical independence number is the consistency of $\mathfrak{i}<\mathfrak{u}$, established in 1992 by S. Shelah (see~\cite{SS}).
 The consistency proof carries a somewhat hidden construction of a Sacks indestructible maximal independent family, that is a maximal independent family which remains maximal after the countable support product and countable support iterations of Sacks forcing.
-For more recently studies of Sacks indestructible maximal independent families see~\cite{VFDM1, VFSS, MP}.
+A tree version of Shelah's poset, known as party forcing, has been used in~\cite{DCJGVF} to establish the consistency of $\mathfrak{i}=\mathfrak{f}<\mathfrak{u}$, where $\mathfrak{f}$ is the free sequences number.\footnote{Partial orders and their tree versions often differ.
+Good example is given by the poset for adding an infinitely often equal real and its tree version.
+The former adds a Silver real and so kills all $p$-points (see~\cite{DCOG}), while the latter preserves $p$-points (see~\cite{MGHJSS}).} For recent studies on Sacks indestructible, co-analytic maximal independent families see~\cite{JBVFYK}, as well as \cite{CCVFOGJS, JBVFCS, CS}.
 In this paper, we prove: